 Today, NLP in HRM is a new technology gaining momentum, but finding one tool that will close all requests is hard.
 Therefore, as a convenience to you, we have prepared examples of tools for each direction:

-Resume Screening: HR professionals can use NLP to scan resumes and identify the right candidates for the job.
+Resume screening: HR professionals can use NLP to scan resumes and identify the right candidates for the job.
 NLP algorithms can extract keywords and phrases, match them with the job description, and rank the candidates based on their qualifications.

 RESUME SCREENING APPS